Information on Data Protection

 Bookings on the website

-You have the opportunity of booking training courses and events on our website.
+You have the opportunity of booking training courses (e.g. e-learning, webinars, presence), events and webinars on our website.
 If you wish to use this facility, you must register and create a user account.
-The data that is made available will be processed for the purpose of providing the service or for completing the training course or event that you have booked and the services associated with it.
+The data provided will be processed for the purpose of providing the service or carrying out the services you have booked.
 The details that are required are clearly visible on the input form; we require, among other things, your contact and payment details as well as information on those attending the course.

 The legal basis for processing this data is found in Article 6 Para.
 1 Sentence 1 b) of the GDPR.